SAS A00-225 Certification Exam Syllabus

 Why SAS Advanced Predictive Modeling Certification Matters

 The SAS A00-225 exam is globally recognized for validating your knowledge and skills.
-With the SAS Advanced Analytics Professional credential, you stand out in a competitive job market and demonstrate your expertise to make significant contributions within your organization.
+With the SAS Certified Specialist - Advanced Predictive Modeling credential, you stand out in a competitive job market and demonstrate your expertise to make significant contributions within your organization.
 The SAS Advanced Predictive Modeling Certification exam will test your proficiency in the various syllabus topics.

 SAS A00-225 Exam Summary: